CRMSB/PAPER_subspace_MESE/README.md

 ## Bruker sequence and protocol

 The accelerated 3D MESE MR sequence and the corresponding protocol for fully-sampled / CS6 / CS8 and CS10 acquisitions, as used in the publication, are available in the folder `MR sequence/PV6.0.1` for **Bruker Paravision PV6.0.1**.
+Source code is available in this private directory.
+Source code is available in this private directory : https://github.com/CRMSB/SEQ_BRUKER_a_MSME_CS/tree/v0.1.1b

 The sequence was also implemented for **Bruker Paravision PV-360.3.5** and is available in the folder  `MR sequence/PV-360.3.5`.
+Source code is available in this private directory : https://github.com/CRMSB/SEQ_BRUKER_a_MESE_CS_360

 ## Julia Installation